GEKimLaw/gekimlaw.github.io/_pages/featured.md

 # Portfolios
 portfolios:
   heading: "Our latest..."
-  description: "Showcased in webinars, podcasts, publications, and more."
+  description: "Showcased in webinars, podcasts, publications, and more..."